StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 Because we chose *Storage emulator* for our **Storage account** we don't need to do anything to access the Azure Storage Emulator where our current request is waiting for us.
 This happens automagically, but I think it's a good idea to at least see how this works.

-Open the `local.settings.json` file it should look something like this
+Open the `local.settings.json` file.
+It should look something like this

 ``` JSON
 {